Job openings

 Functional Thermal Control in Mxenes

-Develop thermal switching in MXenes through ion-controlled modulation of phonon pathways, in collaboration with Prof. Muñoz as part of a European Excellence Project (Thermo2Deal).
+Develop thermal switching in MXenes through ion-controlled modulation of phonon pathways, in collaboration with Prof. Miguel Muñoz as part of a European Excellence Project (Thermo2Deal).
 Your work will uncover how electrically driven ions modulate heat transport laying the ground for the next-generation thermoelectric and waste-heat recovery technologies.

 How to apply?

 We seek candidates with a Degree in Physics (score higher than 8.0/10) who will finish their Master’s no later than July 2026.
-A first selection will be made on January 15th.
+A first selection will be made on January 18th.
 Please send your CV and academic grades to Dr. Guilherme Vilhena at guilherme.vilhena@csic.es.